 Members of the Audit Committee may not be employees of Kestrel Heat's or its affiliated companies and must otherwise meet the New York Stock Exchange and SEC independence requirements for service on the Audit Committee.
 The Board of Directors has determined that Messrs.
 Nicoletti, Babcock and Baxter are independent directors in that they do not have any material relationships with the Partnership (either directly, or as a partner, shareholder or officer of an organization that has a relationship with the Partnership) and they otherwise meet the independence requirements of the NYSE and the SEC.
 The Partnership's Board of Directors has also determined that at least one member of the Audit Committee, Mr. Nicoletti, meets the SEC criteria of an "audit committee financial expert."
+Please see Mr. Nicoletti's biography under "Directors and Officers of the General Partner" for his relevant experience regarding his qualifications as an "audit committee financial expert."

-During fiscal 2013, the Audit Committee of Kestrel Heat, LLC met six times.
-All members attended each meeting.
+During fiscal 2014, the Audit Committee of Kestrel Heat, LLC met eight times.
+All members attended each meeting except for one meeting in which one director did not attend.